jepegit/cellpy/docs/tutorials/configuring.rst

 When ``cellpy`` is imported, it sets a default set of parameters.
 Then it tries to read the parameters from your .conf-file (located in your user directory).
-If it is successful, the paramteters set in your .conf-file will over-ride the default ones.
+If it is successful, the parameters set in your .conf-file will over-ride the default ones.

 The parameters are stored in the module ``cellpy.parameters.prms``.